Cabramatta flood map & planning overlays

 Does Cabramatta have a train station?

 Yes - Cabramatta has 2 train stations: Cabramatta Station, Hungry Jacks And Bp Service Station.
-The suburb is served by 138 bus stops.
+It is also served by 138 bus stops.

 Do I need a planning report for a Cabramatta property?